Financial Aid Awards

 Adjustments to Awards

-This office reserves the right, on behalf of Jackson State, to review, change or cancel an award at any time because of changes in a student's academic or financial status, lack of satisfactory academic progress, or the discovery of errors, clerical or other.
-Other reasons for adjustment include, but are not limited to: changes in enrollment hours, repeated courses, cancelled classes, additional aid received from other sources, non-attendance, and enrollment in special session classes or programs that differ from the regular academic calendar.
+This office reserves the right, on behalf of Jackson State, to review, change or cancel an award at any time because of changes in a student’s academic or financial status, lack of satisfactory academic progress, or the discovery of errors, clerical or other.
+Other reasons for adjustment include, but are not limited to: changes in enrollment hours, repeated courses, cancelled classes, additional aid received from other sources, non-attendance, enrollment in ineligible certificate programs or ineligible coursework, enrollment in courses that are not required for the current program of study or programs that differ from the regular academic calendar.
 Any commitment of funds to a student is tentative and contingent upon subsequent appropriations and actual receipt of funds.

-Eligibility will be determined based on the number of credit hours for which a student is enrolled at the close of the 100% refund period.
+Eligibility will be determined based on the number of credit hours for which a student is enrolled at the close of the 100% refund period for the regular term (consult our office prior to registration for mini-terms such as Maymester and the Holiday Term).
+Note: only those credit hours that apply toward a student’s current program of study will be used to determine enrollment status.
 No adjustments will be made for Federal Pell Grants for classes added after the 100% refund period.
-Students who establish eligibility after this point in time will be paid for the actual number of credit hours for which the student is enrolled at the time the student is awarded aid.
+Students who establish eligibility after this point in time will be paid for the actual number of credit hours for which the student is enrolled and that apply toward their program of study at the time the student is awarded aid.

 Disbursement of Federal Funds